-The latest versions of the client software and HSM firmware can be found on the Gemalto Technical Support Customer Portal.
-See "Support Contacts" on page 11 for more information.
-The following SafeNet ProtectToolkit-J packages can be found in the installation package:
+The latest versions of the client software and HSM firmware can be found on the Thales Technical Support Customer Portal.
+See "Support Contacts" on page 12 for more information.
+The following ProtectToolkit-J packages can be found in the installation package:

-Package Windows UNIX SafeNet ProtectToolkit-J Runtime PTKjprt.msi PTKjprov SafeNet ProtectToolkit-J SDK PTKjpsdk.msi PTKjpsdk
+Package Windows UNIX

+ProtectToolkit-J Runtime PTKjprt.msi PTKjprov

+ProtectToolkit-J SDK PTKjpsdk.msi PTKjpsdk

-The SafeNet ProtectToolkit-J Runtime includes the necessary shared libraries required to interface to the SafeNet ProtectToolkit-C Runtime, as well as the Java class libraries that implement the JCE specification and the SafeNet ProtectToolkit-J provider.
-For instructions on SafeNet ProtectToolkit-C Runtime installation, please refer to the SafeNet ProtectToolkit-C Administration Guide.
+The ProtectToolkit-J Runtime includes the necessary shared libraries required to interface to the ProtectToolkit-C Runtime, as well as the Java class libraries that implement the JCE specification and the ProtectToolkit-J provider.

+For instructions on ProtectToolkit-C Runtime installation and ProtectToolkit 5.9.1 system requirements, please refer to ProtectToolkit Software Installation in the ProtectServer HSM and ProtectToolkit Installation Guide..

-The SafeNet ProtectToolkit-J SDK is provided as a software development platform.
+The ProtectToolkit-J SDK is provided as a software development platform.